HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/04-run-validator-node.md

 ![alt_text](./img/polkadotjs_staking_bond.png)

 insert your account password and confirm by clicking on button `Sign and Submit`.
+Wait for popup message confirming successful submission.

 Now that the blockchain knows you have staked your tokens it's time for the last step, namely declaring you are actually ready to act as a validator.
 Navigate one last time to section `Developer` then subsection `Extrinsics` and select `staking`, `validate` in the two dropdown panels; remember to select your validator account as `using the selected account`, then fill in the textboxes `commission: Compact<Perbill>` with the fraction of the commission you keep if other user delegate their tokens to you by nomination (parts per billion, if you don't know which value to set use `100000000`) and select `No` in the dropdown panel `blocked: bool`, finally click on `Submit Transaction` button:

 ![alt_text](./img/polkadotjs_staking_validate.png)

+insert your account password and confirm by clicking on button `Sign and Submit`.
+Wait for popup message confirming successful submission.

 *And you are done!* You just need to wait for the completion of the current era and of the next one (since an era lasts for 6 hours, in the worst case this would be 12 hours), thereafter your node will start authoring new blocks.
 You can check this navigating to section `Network` then subsection `Explorer` for a summarized view of the list of recently authored blocks, or to section `Network` then subsection `Staking` for an advanced console specifically designed for staking.